holepunchto/pear-runtime-bootstrap/README.md

 # pear-runtime-bootstrap

-Simple unix script to bootstrap the pear runtime
+Simple script to bootstrap the pear runtime, using npm and the [bare-dev CLI](https://github.com/holepunchto/bare-dev).

+Just `npm install`, run `node index.js` and it will build the runtime in a 'platform-build' subfolder.